Karen Walker (Will & Grace): Early years

 Karen Delaney was born on January 12, 1959 (which is revealed in the show's season 8).
-Karen had a difficult childhood, thanks in part to her unstable relationship with her mother, Lois Whitley (Suzanne Pleshette), a con artist who incorporated her young daughter into her schemes.
+She had a difficult childhood, thanks in part to her unstable relationship with her mother, Lois Whitley (Suzanne Pleshette), a con artist who incorporated her young daughter into her schemes.
 Karen has made many references in the show to her education and her maiden name, Delaney, which suggest she is of Irish-American background.

 Although she tries to keep her age a secret, Jack revealed that she was 42 in 2001, meaning she was born in January 1959.
 She has been married four times – her first husband's surname was St. Croix, her second husband was named Popeil (a reference to the American culinary businessman/entrepreneur Ron Popeil), her third was Stan Walker (married since 1995), and she was married for less than a day to Lyle Finster (John Cleese) in May 2004.
 As of the end of the series, she is still married to Stanley (see below), who has two children of his own, Olivia and Mason.
 She has intimated an illicit relationship with Ronald Reagan.
 Karen also goes under the alias "Anastasia Beaverhausen" ("Anastasia as in Russian royalty, Beaverhausen as in ... where the beaver live") and also once used the alias Pilar Palabundar to "beat up businessmen for cash in Chinatown."
 Fans of the Beaverhausen have created several interesting social media profiles, further fictionalizing both the alias character Anastasia and creating relatives.
-One of the more prominent iterations is Alexander Beaverhausen, who is an avatar created by a Canadian writer and broadcaster, who posts as Anastasia's even more delinquent and reprehensible brother.
-Alexander has their own Facebook page.
+One of the more prominent iterations is Alexander Beaverhausen, who is a photographer in Dallas.
+Living a luxury life in Dallas but has strayed away from Anastasia.